An Elementary but Logical Approach to Integration: Multiple and Repeated Integrals

 This kind of defects come from the fact that $S_\updownarrow(\R^d)$ excludes lower-dimensional subsets other than rectangular ones (as indicators).

 \begin{Exercise} Show that any open disk $D \not= \emptyset$ does not belong to $S_\downarrow(\R^2)$ as an indicator. \end{Exercise}

 We therefore relax exact-limit description of functions in $L_\updownarrow$ to allow exceptional sets such as lower-dimensional boundaries.
-This is based on the following sophisticated form of the method of exhaustion due to P.J.~Daniell.
-Let $(L,I)$ be an integral system on a set $X$.
+This is achieved in the following sophisticated form of the method of exhaustion due to P.J.~Daniell.